-Destination Canada has commissioned Tourism Economics9 to develop a series of models to estimate the impact of COVID-19 on the Canadian economy and travel.
-This analysis considers two scenarios: Virus Contained Scenario: (travel is possible in July and August) and Virus Not Contained Scenario (no travel in July and August).
+In March 2020, Destination Canada commissioned Tourism Economics to develop a series of models to estimate the impact of COVID-19 on the Canadian economy and travel.
+This initial analysis considered two scenarios: where international travel was possible in July and August, and where it was not possible until September.
+Given the ongoing travel environment, Destination Canada has updated these scenarios: September Re-Open (where non-essential travel into Canada begins in September), and Borders Closed to 2021 (where non-essential travel into Canada is not possible or encouraged until 2021).

-Assessing the current trajectory of COVID-19 against these models will allow Destination Canada and its partners to continue to refine the estimated impacts and understand the speed and scale of recovery.
-The chart below compares the current estimates against these models.
+Assessing the current trajectory of COVID-19 against these models will allow Destination Canada and its partners to understand the speed and scale of recovery.
+The chart below compares the current estimates of tourism spend in Canada against these models.

-Estimated Tourism Spend versus Tourism Economics Virus Contained and Virus Not Contained Models, as of July 30, 2020 (\$M)
+Estimated Tourism Spend versus September Re-Open and Border Closed to 2021 Scenarios, as of Aug 13, 2020 (\$M)